rezatajari/Csharp.Challenges/ValueFrequencyAnalyzer/README.md

-﻿# Challenge 06 – Valid Values and Frequency Counter
+﻿# Valid Values and Frequency Counter

 ### Concept
 Imagine you are collecting survey responses where people rate something on a scale from **0 to 10**.